1ep22ec030/Environmental-Data-Aggregator/README.md

 ---

 ## Project Description
-## This project collects environmental data such as temperature, humidity, and air quality and sends it to the cloud for monitoring and analysis.
+This project collects environmental data such as temperature, humidity, and air quality and sends it to the cloud for monitoring and analysis.
 The system uses cloud services to simulate real-time data transmission and visualization.
 The goal of this project is to demonstrate how IoT devices can send environmental data to cloud platforms for smart city and environmental monitoring applications.

 ---

 ## Objectives

-To simulate environmental data collection
+To simulate environmental data collection,
-To send data to cloud using messaging service
+To send data to cloud using messaging service,
-To visualize data using cloud monitoring tools
+To visualize data using cloud monitoring tools,
-To understand IoT + Cloud integration
+To understand IoT + Cloud integration.

 ---